AnaMac3/42-CPP_Module_03/README.md

    - public: means that the public members of the base class remain public in the derived class.
    - Methods and attributes from the base class can be inherited, but constructors are not inherited automatically.

+### Inherit attributes and access
-- **Inherit attributes and access**: By default, private attributes of the base class are not directly accesible from the derived class.
+By default, private attributes of the base class are not directly accesible from the derived class.
 To access them, you can either:
   - Change their visibility to ***protected***:

         class BaseClass